CD Projekt Q1 net profit misses expectations

-"Cyberpunk 2077," featuring Hollywood star Keanu Reeves, was one of the most anticipated games last year.
-It was delayed three times, and after a bug-ridden premiere it has been delisted from Sony's (6758.T) PlayStation Store for more than five months. read more
+“Cyberpunk 2077,” featuring Hollywood star Keanu Reeves, was one of the most anticipated games last year.
+It was delayed three times, and after a bug-ridden premiere it has been delisted from Sony’s PlayStation Store for more than five months.

 CD Projekt did not say how many units of “Cyberpunk 2077” it sold in the quarter.
 Analysts have said sales were likely low, due to its absence from the PlayStation Store and release of a major patch just in late March.